microsoft/react-native-code-push/README.md

 4. Repeat #2 and #3 as the CodePush releases and app store releases continue on into infinity (and beyond?)

-Because of this behavior, you can safely deploy updates to both the app store(s) and CodePush as neccesary, and rest assured that your end-users will always get the most recent version.
+Because of this behavior, you can safely deploy updates to both the app store(s) and CodePush as necesary, and rest assured that your end-users will always get the most recent version.

 ##### Methods